 Noom will be best for people who are seeking to lose a modest amount of weight.
 Noom’s behavior modification is a legitimate weight loss method, backed by real scientific research.
 AND, the company has spent a lot of money developing it’s app.
 Reviews of the counseling sessions and online communities are generally very, very strong.
 But, they don’t provide a real doctor visit/telemedicine visit.
 And they don’t prescribe FDA approved medications.

 On the other hand, if you are really struggling with your weight, and have a BMI that is over 30, then you may want to consider the more aggressive, doctor-led Calibrate.
 They will give you coaching, nutritional consultations, and online doctor visits.
 Plus, they can send prescription medications to your home.
+We recommend you Calibrate over Noom if you are ready to try a more medically intense way to lose weight.

 Right now, we love the fact that Calibrate is offering a one time, $299 fee for a doctor consultation with lab work.
 Basically, this is a lower cost way to see if the Calibrate program is right for you.
 Check out Calibrate now!